CGA1123/slugcmplr/README.md

 In the prepare step, `slugcmplr` will fetch the metadata required to compile your application.
-It will copy your project `SOURCE-DIR` into `BUILD-DIR/app` respecting your `.slugcleanup` file.
+It will copy your project `SOURCE-DIR` into `BUILD-DIR/app` (it currently do not respect your `.slugcleanup` file, this is TODO).

 It will fetch the buildpacks as defined by your Heroku application download and decompress them into `BUILD-DIR/buildpacks`.
+If using official buildpacks (e.g.
+`heroku/go`, `heroku/ruby`) `slugcmplr` will use the same buildpack as currently deployed to Heroku's production environment.

 It will fetch the config vars as defined by your Heroku application and put them into the `BUILD-DIR/environment` directory.